Fighter Jet Deal At Centre Of Macrons Serbia Trip - UrduPoint

 Fighter Jet Deal At Centre Of Macron's Serbia Trip

-Belgrade, (APP - UrduPoint / Pakistan Point News - 29th Aug, 2024) Expectations are high that France and Serbia will sign a deal worth billions of Euros to supply fighter jets to the Balkan country during a visit by President Emmanuel Macron to Belgrade that kicks off Thursday.
+Belgrade, (APP - UrduPoint / Pakistan Point News - 29th Aug, 2024) Expectations are high that France and Serbia will sign a deal worth billions of Euros to supply fighter jets to the Balkan country during a visit by President Emmanuel Macron to Belgrade this week.

-The Rafale fighter jet deal is looming large over the French president's two-day visit, after President Aleksandar Vucic told AFP that he hoped to seal the agreement this week.
+The French president will kick off a two-day visit to Serbia Thursday, with the Rafale fighter jet deal looming large after President Aleksandar Vucic told AFP that he hoped to seal the agreement this week.

 The deal to purchase the French Rafale jets would be one of several agreements inked during the visit, according to Vucic.